 MT: What are your projects and plans this year?

 Michael Frackowiak: Lots!
 We are still a relatively new business, we are growing all the time.
 I would like to reach more people with my product.
 How?
 By building a connection, a place to come back to.

 Online fashion advice kind of place.
-There is plenty of people who bought from Men’s Finest Pocket Square in the past – they trusted us.
+There are plenty of people who bought from Men’s Finest Pocket Square in the past – they trusted us.

 We are constantly going back to them with new designs and ideas.
 We will also be introducing a ‘Pocket Square of the Month’ from March 2015, which is going to be carefully selected and adequately priced to attract more people.
 We are also going to produce more videos about the existing products on our YouTube channel

-We will continually doing work with our SEO experts to stay withing the first page on Google for certain keywords, like handmade pocket square, etc. We are also constantly looking for the feedback about our product so get in touch on twitter or Instagram.
+We will continue doing work with our SEO experts to stay within the first page on Google for certain keywords, like a handmade pocket square, etc. We are also constantly looking for feedback about our product so get in touch on Twitter or Instagram.
 We would love to hear from you!